zopencommunity/meta/docs/zopen/zopen-build.md

   **ZOPEN_SHELL**
   : Specify an alternate shell to use if -s option specified (defaults to /bin/sh)

+## FUNCTIONS

+ Functions can be specified that will run as part of the build process, to give you more control over the build process.

+ **zopen_init**
+ : This function runs after code is downloaded and patched but before the code is built.

+ **zopen_post_buildenv**
+ : This function runs after the 'buildenv' is processed.

+ **zopen_pre_patch**
+ : This function runs before the 'patch' step of the build is run.

+ **zopen_pre_check**
+ : This function runs before the 'check' step of the build is run.

+ **zopen_pre_build**
+ : This function runs before the 'make' step of the build is run.

+ **zopen_append_to_env**
+ : This function runs as part of generation of the .env file.
+The output of the function is appended to .env

+ **zopen_append_to_setup**
+ : This function runs as part of generation of the setup.sh file.
+The output of the function is appended to setup.sh

+ **zopen_append_to_validate_install**
+ : This function runs as part of generation of the install_test.sh file.
+The output of the function is appended to install_test.sh script.

+ **zopen_pre_install**
+ : This function runs before the 'install' step of the build is run.

+ **zopen_post_install**
+ : This function runs after the 'install' step of the build is run.

+ **zopen_check_results**
+ : This function runs after the 'check' step of the build is run and must print out expected and actual failures.

+ **zopen_get_version**
+ : This function returns the version of the tool in accordance with semantic versioning

+ **zopen_append_to_zoslib_env**
+ : This function runs as part of generation of the C function zoslib_env_hook, which can be used to set environment variables before main is run.

 ## FILES

 ## SEE ALSO